Neeraj Zimba

 and Legal Adviser of Gorkha National Liberation Front (GNLF).
 He was GNLF Spokesperson till 2019.
 He is also a practicing Criminal Lawyer by profession.
-He served as an MLA in the West Bengal Legislative Assembly from the 23-Darjeeling Assembly constituency after winning on a BJP ticket in 2019 by polls.
+He serves as an MLA in the West Bengal Legislative Assembly from the 23-Darjeeling Assembly constituency after winning on a Bharatiya Janta Party [BJP] ticket in 2019 by polls.

 Early life and education

 He was born to Tekdhoj Tamang Zimba and hails from Darjeeling, West Bengal, India.
-He obtained his Master Degree (M.A.) in Political Science from Annamalai University in 2012 and also holds a Master of Law (LL.M.) from The Institute of Chartered Financial Analysts of India University.
+He obtained his master's degree (M.A.) in political science from Annamalai University in 2012 and also holds a Master of Law (LL.M.) from The Institute of Chartered Financial Analysts of India University.
 He is an advocate by profession.

 Political career

 An ardent follower of Subash Ghising since his school days, he became the youngest Central Committee Member of the GNLF party and the youngest Indian Gorkha Member of Legislative Assembly (MLA) to represent his 23-Darjeeling Constituency in the West Bengal Legislative Assembly in 2019 at the age of 36.
 He became the party Spokesperson in 2016.
 His #RTI reports on Gorkhaland Issue and Tribal Status Issue have garnered public attention.